intersun/LightningDOT/README.md

 ## Fine-tuning on MSCOCO and Flickr30k
-We provide an sample bash script at **./bash/train_flickr.sh**, which we used to search for learning rate.
+We provide a sample bash script at **./bash/train_flickr.sh**, which we used to search for learning rate.

-Two checkpoints that have been already fine-tuned on MSCOCO and Flickr30k are also provided at [COCO-FT](https://convaisharables.blob.core.windows.net/lightningdot/coco-ft.pt) and [Flickr-FT](https://convaisharables.blob.core.windows.net/lightningdot/flickr-ft.pt).
+Two checkpoints (fine-tuned on MSCOCO and Flickr30k) are also provided at [COCO-FT](https://convaisharables.blob.core.windows.net/lightningdot/coco-ft.pt) and [Flickr-FT](https://convaisharables.blob.core.windows.net/lightningdot/flickr-ft.pt).

 ## Evaluation